 writing.
 Now, post diagnosis, I know so much more about how to help

 myself and I am excited as all get out to bring you a new book!
-That is
+That would be

-‘movement’ up and down a linear scale.
-The truth is simply that our
+‘movement’ up and down a linear scale but the truth is simply that our

 abilities are determined by our capacity at any given time.